two-torial/two-torial/docs/games/bemani/iidx/24_sinobuz/setup.md

 ### Advanced & Development

-!!! warning "Leave everything at default unless you know what you're doing."
+!!! warning "Leave everything at default unless you know what you're doing"

 ## Connecting to a network